Relocating a Pharmacy

 IMPORTANT NOTE: The College evaluates each person who is an applicant based on the criteria set out in Part III of the Regulations under the Drug and Pharmacies Regulation Act including an assessment to determine if past and present conduct of the proposed owner(s) affords reasonable grounds for the belief that the pharmacy will be operated with decency, honesty and integrity and in accordance with the law.
 The College will take whatever time is necessary to complete this assessment.
 Application processing time varies and a pharmacy’s proposed date of opening is subject to change.

-Once an application is approved, the College will send notification to Ontario Drug Benefit (ODB) confirming the relocation, the new pharmacy’s address, accreditation number and the proposed opening date.
+Once a Community Practice Advisor has reviewed your application and conducted an initial assessment, the College will send notification to Ontario Drug Benefit (ODB) confirming the transaction, the new pharmacy’s accreditation number, owner information and the proposed opening date.

 IMPORTANT NOTE: ODB is not open on weekends.
 All new openings must occur on a weekday.